Master of Science (MSc) in Public Health

 The core course consists of 3 course components.
 Detailed descriptions are available via the links in the course programme structure above.

 The core course aims at the development of competencies in the domains of health systems and policy, health problems/programmes, and research methods, each covered by one course component.
-The students are expected to build on their experience in the application of concepts, frameworks and methods to analyse (local) health systems and health programmes.
+The students are expected to build on their experience in the application of concepts, frameworks and methods to analyse (local) health systems and health and disease control programmes.

 ADVANCED COURSE COMPONENTS (25 ECTS credits)

-The ACC part starts in January with two timeslots with methodological courses.
+In the first two timeslots methodological courses are organised.
 These are followed by two timeslots of courses on specific areas or themes.
-The ACCs of the last timeslot aim at the integration of taught concepts and methods; participants can opt for the ACC “Health Systems Strengthening”, “Sustainable Approaches to Infectious Disease control and Elimination” or Global Health”.
+The courses of the last timeslot aim at the integration of concepts and methods in the course Health Systems Strengthening, Sustainable Approaches to Infectious Disease control and Elimination and Global Health.

-Students are expected to choose a coherent combination of methodological and thematic subjects in function of their learning needs and thesis topic.
+The ACC allow the students to acquire advanced methodological competencies and apply these methods to specific thematic domains.
+Students are expected to choose a coherent combination of methodological and thematic courses in function of their learning needs and thesis topic.
 The resulting study plan should fit within the scope of the MSc PH learning outcomes.

 - Accredited courses offered in the international TropEd network http://www.troped.org/